Patient during dental exam for gum disease deep cleaning treatment in Chattanooga

 • Clear budget for initial cost and future upkeep

 If you’re weighing options, alternatives include composite bonding, crowns, or orthodontics depending on the issue.
-MDRN MUSE offers cosmetic planning with Dr. Zack Youngblood, DDS, who trained at the University of Florida and focuses on facially driven smile design.
-MDRN MUSE accepts Delta Dental & Cigna for many plans.
+MDRN MUSE offers cosmetic planning with Dr. Zack Youngblood, who trained at the University of Florida and focuses on facially driven smile design.
+MDRN MUSE accepts Delta Dental, Cigna, BCBS of TN, and many more plans.

 Schedule a cosmetic consult to review your risks, compare alternatives like bonding or crowns, and get a personalized plan that protects your natural teeth while achieving the look you want.